 We will get through this

-There are a number of things that you can do to keep your PPC account thriving thoughout this turbulent time.
+There are a number of things that you can do to keep your PPC account thriving throughout this turbulent recession period.

 - Mobile phone usage is likely to increase.
 Split your campaigns by device to control the spend going into each device type